 What is a Repositioning Cruise?

-How to find repositioning cruise deals, why and when to take a relocation trip, what are the main benefits and disadvantages, what are the best or cheapest routes.
-Which of all the lines sail to your continent, country or city – and when.
+How to find repositioning cruise deals?
+Why and when to take a relocation voyage?
+What are the main benefits and disadvantages?
+What are the best or cheapest routes?
+Which of all the lines sail to your continent, country or city – and when?

-Why to take a relocation cruise?
+Why to take a relocation/reposition cruise?

-- longer, often Transoceanic voyage
+- It’s a longer, often Transoceanic voyage

-Repositioning cruises – examples
+Repositioning Cruises – examples

 - Passenger ships sailing during the hot summer in Alaska relocate in Fall to the Caribbean Sea region through Panama Canal, or to Hawaii and then to Australia or Asia for their winter seasons.